-After 6 long years we are thrilled to be planning our October 2022 return to South Georgia Island near Antarctica.
+We are thrilled to be planning our November 2025 return to South Georgia Island near Antarctica.
 We interviewed Laurie and Richard Goldsmith, alums of our 2012 Shackleton Crossing of South Georgia Island to find out why this expedition is “must do” for any serious adventurer.

 1) How would you describe the expedition?